 The appeals committee consisting of senior managers or other individuals deemed to be appropriately competent, who have no personal interest in the decision being appealed and an independent person who is not an employee, assessor or otherwise connected to Safety Training Awards will evaluate the procedures used for consistency with Safety Training Awards procedures to review if the previous decision was reached fairly.

 The appeals committee will make the final decision and notify the appellant of the outcome by letter as soon as it is available, within a maximum of 28 days.
-If the appeal is upheld the appeal administration fees will be reimbursed to the learner.
+If the appeal is upheld the appeal administration fees will be reimbursed to the appellant.

 If the outcome of an appeal at any stage leads to Safety Training Awards discovering a failure in the assessment process an investigation shall be conducted to determine if there are any other learners’ affected, and if there are any adverse effects arising from the failure.
 If this is the case, Safety Training Awards shall promptly implement the adverse effects procedure and take decisive action to correct the failure, or if this is not possible to reduce the impact of the failure on any learners’.

 Referral to Regulatory Authority

 If the learner is not satisfied with the appeal committee’s decision they may refer their complaint to the appropriate Regulatory Authority i.e. Ofqual (England), SQA Accreditation (Scotland) or Qualifications Wales (Wales).
 Please note that the regulators are unable to overturn an assessment decision.
 Please see below for the relevant contact details.

 Safety Training Awards